Choosing a Hunting Knife

 No hunter should be without a good knife, but sifting through the vast array of choices can bewilder anyone.
-Here are some tips to help you choose the best knife for your purposes.
+Here are some tips to help you choose the best hunting knife for your purposes.

 Fixed and Folding